A7med7x7/ReproGen/README.md

   - GPU name
   - Driver version
   - CUDA/ROCm version
-  - gpu-type-smi output for inspection
+  - gpu-smi output for inspection

 These utilities ensure that each run can be traced back with: